CUBRID/cubrid-manual/en/sql/transaction.rst

 The read operations that allow interference between transactions with isolation levels are as follows:

 *   **Dirty read** : A transaction T2 can read D' before a transaction T1 updates data D to D' and commits it.
-*   **Non-repeatable read** : A transaction T1 can read other value, if a transaction T2 updates data while data is retrieved in the transaction T2 multiple times.
+*   **Non-repeatable read** (unrepeatable read) : A transaction T1 can read other value, if a transaction T2 updates data and commits while data is retrieved in the transaction T2 multiple times.
-*   **Phantom read** : A transaction T1 can read E, if a transaction T2 inserts new record E while data is retrieved in the transaction T1 multiple times.
+*   **Phantom read** : A transaction T1 can read E, if a transaction T2 inserts new record E and commits while data is retrieved in the transaction T1 multiple times.

 The default value of CUBRID isolation level is :ref:`isolation-level-3`.